This post, “11 Unique Ways to Use Instagram Carousel,” was originally published on April 11th 2017, and was last updated on December 6th 2017.

 1. As a storytelling tool

-As you can upload to ten images or videos, the Carousel feature is a great way to tell a story on Instagram.
+As you can upload to ten images or videos, Instagram Carousel is a great way to tell a story on Instagram.
 Media publishers often use the feature to accompany articles, or as a story all on its own.
 Some examples:

 The New York Times posted multiple images to promote reporter Ed Wong’s article on the Mekong River in Laos.
 They used a long caption to introduce the article and its subject and asked readers to swipe left to see more photographs.
 The publication also linked to the article in its bio.